 Members and nonmembers alike can present papers.
-Abstracts of proposed papers are typically due by February 28 (or 29) of the Meeting year; applicants should check this page for any changes.
-(Note that the abstract deadline for the April, 2014 meeting is Friday, March 1, 2014).
+Abstracts of proposed papers are typically due before March 1 of the Meeting year; applicants should check this page for any changes.
 Abstracts must be 100-150 words in length and must be accompanied by a registration fee.
 Special discount rates are available for regular members, student members, and student nonmembers.
 Nonmembers who join the Society at the time of registration are eligible for membership benefits, including reduced registration fees and a subscription to Western Folklore.
 Registration fees for regular members are $45; for non-members $70.
 Registration fees for student/retired members are $25; for non-members $45.
 All fees are to be sent to:

 Western States Folklore Society

 P.O.
 Box 3557

 Long Beach, CA